supervons/supervons/README.md

 - 💬 **Ask me about React, React-Native, JS, NodeJS and my projects on supervons@sina.com.**

-- 🎙 **I'm a rapper, hide on coder, looking swagger, hate drama because life is struggle.**
+- 🎙 **I'm a rapper, coder in the shadows.
+Got that swagger, hate drama case life’s already a struggle.**

 - ✨ **Sign of the times!**